scullenDev/employee-directory-project/README.md

 ---------

 ## Description:
 Over the next few days, you and a partner will be building a React app similar to the demo seen below.
-This app will firm up your existing knowledge of the React basics (components, JSX, props, state, events) and also utilize newer skills like controlled forms, the `useEffect()` hook, and API calls.
+This app will firm up your existing knowledge of the React basics (components, JSX, props, state, events) and also utilize newer skills like controlled forms, custom component methods, the `useEffect()` hook, and API calls.
 Each pair will collaborate on a shared GitHub repository, and each person should contribute roughly half of the code contained within the repository.
 Although you will be working most closely with your partner, you are both encouraged to work with the rest of the team to discuss strategy, debug issues, review code, etc.

 Below you will see a demo of an Employee Directory app that allows searching and sorting of a list of employees, and the ability to add a new employee to the list. **Note that your app does not need to be an employee directory in particular:** you and your partner may choose to make a contact list app, a budget management app, a searchable pet adoption app, etc etc etc. So long as the app you create meets the [core requirements](#requirements) listed below, feel free to choose an idea that you and your partner are excited to build!